 Not all machines have their numbers here.
-There could have been stamped somewhere more convenient.
+It could have been stamped somewhere more convenient.
 Original Lang Lathe serial numbers were 5 numbers, This then changed to the format ##X## 2 numbers, one letter and 2 more numbers.
 Later machines the number format changed again.
 If you can not find the serial number then take some pictures of your machine and send them to us.
 If you send 5 pictures, all 4 sides and the headstock, to start with this will greatly help, send the following;

 |Siddal Hall Works, Phoebe Lane, Halifax, ENGLAND, HX3 9AS|

 |TEL:- +44 (0) 1422 362 135||FAX:- +44 (0) 1422 322 511|